 via Inspire Kindness

 This is a fun way for students to “catch” other students being kind.
 When an act of kindness is observed, the students fill out a slip (download this free printable) to put in the kindness catcher bin.
 Teachers can read them aloud or send them home for parents to see.

-Always a classroom favorite, this bingo game board is a great way to get kids thinking about different acts of kindness that they can try.
-Once the game is over, cut out each idea on the bingo board and put them all into a reclosable slider bag.
+Always a classroom favorite, a bingo game like this one is a great way to get kids thinking about different acts of kindness that they can try.
+Once the game is over, cut out each idea on the bingo board and put them all into a bag.
 Have each student draw a card for their “secret kindness mission.”
 Students love seeing who can complete their mission first.